Photo Source: Universal Pictures

 Yes, you can buy equipment to make fraudulent credit cards.
 It’s not illegal, hard to get, or difficult to use.

-But not all identity thieves use our information to create IDs and cards.
+However, not all identity thieves use our information to create IDs and cards.

 Say you’re Diana.
 You’ve just grabbed all of Sandy’s information.
 There are multiple things you can do with that information, including: